anthonypan08/568_final_project/README.md

 ## How to run and use it?
 **Important Notice**
-- Before running SuMa++, you need to first build the [rangenet_lib](https://github.com/PRBonn/rangenet_lib) and download the pretrained [model](http://www.ipb.uni-bonn.de/html/projects/semantic_suma/darknet53.tar.gz).
+- Before running SuMaEM, you need to first build the [rangenet_lib](https://github.com/PRBonn/rangenet_lib) and download the pretrained [model](http://www.ipb.uni-bonn.de/html/projects/semantic_suma/darknet53.tar.gz).
 - You need to specify the model path in the configuration file in the `config/` folder.
-- For the first time using, rangenet_lib will take several minutes to build a `.trt` model for SuMa++.
+- For the first time using, rangenet_lib will take several minutes to build a `.trt` model for SuMaEM.
-- SuMa++ now can only work with KITTI dataset.
+- SuMaEM now can only work with KITTI dataset.

 All binaries are copied to the `bin` directory of the source folder of the project.
 Thus,
 1. run `visualizer` in the `bin` directory by `./visualizer`,
 2. open a Velodyne directory from the KITTI Visual Odometry Benchmark and select a ".bin" file,
 3. start the processing of the scans via the "play button" in the GUI.

-## License

-Copyright 2019, Xieyuanli Chen, Jens Behley, Cyrill Stachniss, Photogrammetry and Robotics Lab, University of Bonn.

-This project is free software made available under the MIT License.
-For details see the LICENSE file.